 4. Have Your Students Write Something to Next Year’s Students

 If done right, this activity can be a great way to let your kids reflect on the school year, while simultaneously giving you something to welcome new students next year.
 You can have them leave letters, notes, brochures, or any other format.
-To make it easy, you can download our free, print-and-go end-of-year brochure.
 The brochure also comes with our free Countdown Chain Activities! (see #1 above)

 5. Make a Class Book

 Create a class book to add to your own library.
 The students can check them out and read them for years to come!
 You can have each student complete a page individually or you can have them work in groups.
 One of my favorites was creating their own I-Spy books!
 I wrote a dedicated blog post about this activity here if you want to check it out.
 The kids worked together in groups to plan and create their page.